Constellation-Labs/metagraph-examples/examples/social/README.md

 -   Each user can subscribe to other users to follow their posts.
 -   Posts and subscriptions are validated to ensure their integrity and consistency.
 -   Users cannot create duplicate posts with the same content.
+-   This example persists the calculatedState in an external database, in this example PostgresSQL.
+-   To use external storage, we've created a new service in the `Main.scala` files of both layers: l0 and data-l1.
+This new service implements the trait `ExternalStorageService`.
+Our `CalculatedStateService` receives an implementation of `ExternalStorageService` and calls the function to set the calculated state externally when we call the set function of `CalculatedStateService`.
+This function also was updated to work atomically.
+-   For more information, please refer to the section `Persisting User Calculated State to PostgreSQL`.
 Template
 --------